accordproject/techdocs/website/versioned_docs/version-0.12.0/spec-template.md

 > Terminology: a Template Grammar is a marked-up template that declares variables.
 Variables are bound to the Template Model.
 The Template Grammar and the Template Model are used to generate a parser for the template, allowing syntactically valid instances (clauses) to be created.

-Reference information for the markup that is supported can be found in [Markup Reference](cicero-markup).
+Reference information for the markup that is supported in Cicero can be found in [Markup Reference](cicero-markup).

 ## Logic
 The last part of the puzzle for the template is to capture the logic of the template in a form that a computer can execute.
 No, computers cannot (yet) execute the natural language text, with all its interesting legal ambiguities!